.

 Once both sides are finished presenting their claims and defenses, the judge or jury will find in favor of one party or the other.

-Our 'How to File a Lawsuit' legal guide will show you how to file a civil complaint, send and respond to requests for production, introduce exhibits, offer objections, and interview witnesses at a hearing or trial.
+Our legal guides will show you how to file a civil complaint, respond to a civil summons/complaint, send and respond to requests for production, introduce exhibits, offer objections, and interview witnesses at a hearing or trial.
 All without an attorney.

-Our guide contains nine separate modules, each detailing a specific step of the legal process.
-It also includes forms, samples, and templates for filing a complaint and sending/responding to requests for production.
+Our guide contains ten separate modules, each detailing a specific step of the legal process.
+It also includes forms, samples, and templates.
 Click on the 'view product details' button below for more information.